Nikoleta-v3/meta-analysis-of-prisoners-dilemma-tournaments/cover_letter/letter.md

 Our findings shed interesting light on why strategies such as Tit For Tat have historically performed well in tournaments, while zero-determinant strategies typically do not fare well in tournament settings.
-We demonstrate that diversity in the population of opponent strategies is of paramount importance in the construction and evaluation of game theory strategies.
+We demonstrate that diversity in the population of opponent strategies is paramount in the construction and evaluation of game theory strategies.
 Furthermore, our findings have implications for the future training of autonomous agents, as understanding the crucial features for incorporation into these agents becomes essential.